Healing Starts Here

 Is CBT effective for anxiety?

+Yes.
 CBT is one of the most widely used evidence-based approaches for anxiety disorders.
-It focuses on what maintains anxiety in the present and helps you develop skills to respond differently to worry and fear.
+It focuses on what maintains anxiety in the present and helps you develop skills to respond differently to worry, fear, and avoidance.

 Do I have to talk about everything that makes me anxious?